WillPower3309/gentoo-linux-surface/README.md

 # gentoo-linux-surface
-This is an script that applies patches for Microsoft Surface devices onto the Gentoo Linux kernel.
+This is a shell script that applies patches for Microsoft Surface devices onto the Gentoo Linux kernel.

 ## Installation